 - Airthematically correct financial statements.

-- To get benefits of Double Entry System.
+- To get benefits of the Double Entry System.

 The steps involved in the Conversion Method are as follows: